-“They eventually find themselves in the emergency department where we treat them with intravenous replacement of fluids,” said Dr. Rathlev.
+“They eventually find themselves in the emergency department where we treat them with intravenous replacement of fluids,” Dr. Rathlev said.

 Shigella – spread through contaminated food and recreational water – can spread very quickly in groups like children in childcare facilities, homeless people and gay and bisexual men, as occurred in these recent outbreaks.

-“To prevent the spread of Shigella, we recommend frequent hand-washing, not using the same toilet when someone in the house is ill with the bacteria, and not preparing food for others to eat when sick with the illness,” said Dr. Rathlev.
+“To prevent the spread of Shigella, we recommend frequent hand-washing, not using the same toilet when someone in the house is ill with the bacteria, and not preparing food for others to eat when sick with the illness,” Dr. Rathlev said.

 In the United States, most Shigella is already resistant to the antibiotics ampicillin and trimethoprim/sulfamethoxazole.
 Globally, Shigella resistance to Cipro is increasing.
 Cipro is often prescribed to people who travel internationally, in case they develop diarrhea while out of the United States.